IanSkinner1982/IanSkinner1982/README.md

 ### Welcome to my github profile

 Hi!
-I'm Ian, and I make software for the Commodore 64.

-If you want to talk to me or talk about my projects, I recommend you visit my Discord server. https://discord.gg/kJac2ty

-Enjoy my stuff!
+I'm Ian.

+You can usually find me making software for the Commodore 64 or playing on my DSi.
+I'm a moderator on [a Commodore server](https://discord.gg/8Dy2h4vHzY) on Discord and a  member of [@NCX-Programming](https://github.com/NCX-Programming/).
+(I write the news and readmes.)
+If you want to see what I'm currently working on, look [here](https://github.com/IanSkinner1982/Cookie-Clicker-C64).
+Also check out my [Discord server](https://discord.gg/kJac2ty).

+Have fun looking around!
 -IanSkinner1982